 This overlooked measurement is likely one of the most powerful predictors of your current health and fitness.

-When monitored over time, it’s a great way to see if you are getting more fit or going in the opposite direction and losing your fitness.
+When you monitor your VO2 Max (cardio fitness level) over time, it’s a great way to see if you are getting more fit or going in the opposite direction and losing your fitness.

 - Cardio Fitness levels feature on Apple Watch, here’s what you should know